 Assessing and managing risk

-A number of physical supplier audits were carried out in 2021 despite the numerous travel challenges faced as a result of Covid-19.
+A number of physical supplier audits were carried out in the financial year ending 31 July 2022.
 Based on the Global Slavery Index, our assessment work has identified more countries deemed to have a moderate to high modern slavery risk.
 Suppliers based in a country with a moderate to high modern slavery risk now require a physical audit.